ameeya-bhusan/materials-ml-project/README.md

 ## Headline findings

-- **Composition alone predicts voltage surprisingly well.** A gradient-boosting model on Magpie composition descriptors reaches ~0.52 V MAE under chemistry-grouped evaluation — composition captures most of the predictable signal.
+- **Composition alone predicts voltage surprisingly well.** A gradient-boosting model on Magpie composition descriptors reaches ~0.52 V MAE under chemistry-grouped evaluation, composition captures most of the predictable signal.
-- **Crystal structure helps, but modestly.** A CGCNN graph neural network improves on the composition baseline by ~3% MAE on identical, honest evaluation — a real but small gain that only became clear after correcting three layers of evaluation optimism.
+- **Crystal structure helps, but modestly.** A CGCNN graph neural network improves on the composition baseline by ~3% MAE on identical, honest evaluation, a real but small gain that only became clear after correcting three layers of evaluation optimism.
 - **Ensemble uncertainty was uninformative — and I proved it.** Deep-ensemble disagreement did not correlate with prediction error (Spearman 0.007).
 Conformal prediction still